laurashen/data-science-sequencing.github.io/lectures/lecture6.md

 ## <a id='tech'></a>Technology background

-A brief overview of the PacBio's single molecule real time sequencing technology can be found [here](https://www.youtube.com/watch?v=v8p4ph2MAvI).
+A brief overview of the PacBio's single molecule real time (SMRT) sequencing technology can be found [here](https://www.youtube.com/watch?v=v8p4ph2MAvI).

 During his PhD at Cornell, Stephen Turner and his collaborators used near-field scanning optical microscopy (NSOM) to observe what was happening within a microscopic well.
 The method involved taking a waveguide, heating it up and pulling it to a find point, and drilling a subwavelength aperture.
 Turner and colleagues were able to see volumes as small as $$20*10^{-21}$$ liters, resulting in the invention of the _zero mode waveguide_ (ZMW).